Geodesic complexity of homogeneous Riemannian manifolds: Lower bounds for geodesic complexity

 The following proposition establishes a lower bound on $\GC(M,g)$ in terms of a principal $G$-bundle over $M$ that is a Riemannian submersion.
-For each orientable $M$, its orthonormal frame bundle is an example for such a bundle with $G=SO(\dim M)$.
+This submersion property will be used in its proof to ensure the existence of horizontal lifts of curves.
+For each orientable $M$, its orthonormal frame bundle is an example for such a bundle with $G=SO(\dim M)$, see e.g. \cite[Example I.5.7]{KobaNomizu}.

 \begin{prop} Let $(M,g)$ be a complete Riemannian manifold and let $\pi: E\to M$ be a smooth principal $G$-bundle where $G$ is a connected Lie group.
 Assume that $E$ is equipped with a Riemannian metric for which $\pi$ is a Riemannian submersion.
 Then